-I worked as a freelance Graphic Designer and Website Developer and since 2016, I’ve been fortunate enough to work with some of the most talented people I’ve ever met on a range of digital projects for the Irish airline, Aer Lingus.
-As an in-house Designer, my roles have included UX/UI Design, Product Design, Graphic Design & Illustration.
+Since 2016, I’ve been fortunate enough to work with some of the most talented people I’ve ever met on a range of digital projects for the Irish airline, Aer Lingus.
+As an in-house Designer, my roles have included Graphic Design & Illustration, UX/UI Design and Product Design.
 My work now is focused on conversion growth, inclusivity, the product creation process and governance of a visual and behavioural consistency.

 Skills and Principles

 My combined experience and interests give me a healthy business perspective and allow me to take a broader view of projects which sometimes do not directly overlap with my specialty as a Designer.
 This makes me a good all-rounder and natural macro-thinker (the Myers-Briggs INTJ!).
 I take great pride in my ability to see beyond a brief and appropriately bridge business needs, technical constraints and user satisfaction whilst protecting brand values.

 I’ve spent plenty of time trying to identify what personal qualities lay the best foundation for success in design – these can differ from project-to-project or depend on the personnel involved on a project, but from experience, I believe my most valuable attributes are;

 My design aesthetic is naturally simple, clean, elegant and functional.
 All elements of a UI need to add value and justify their existence.
 By combining best practices with the latest technologies, some good taste and common sense, I can help to develop strategies and concepts which can visually enhance any web, design or communications project.

 Whilst I’d like to think I’m capable at all stages of a project, Creative Thinking during the early stages of a project is definitely a strong point.